 Your values are the statements that determine how you do business.
 If your vision statement shows your ultimate destination, then your values are the map that you use to guide your company’s journey to that destination.

 To answer this question, think about “We believe…..”
-Write down as many as you can and then edit this down to a shortlist that relates closely to your core business and mission.
+Write down as many as possible, then edit this to a shortlist that relates closely to your core business and mission.

 Again, there are lots of great examples of company values out there, such as “Focus on the user and all else will follow” (Google), “Learn and be curious” (Amazon), “We are customer-obsessed” (Uber) and “Craftsmanship” (Slack).